argelius/jquery-kana-input/README.md

 ### See it in action

-The plugin is used in my [dicationary application](http://mynakama.se/ "Nakama").
+The plugin is used in my [dictionary application](http://mynakama.se/ "Nakama").
 Please go there to try it out.

 ### License